tuukka-miettinen/DanceOff/README.md

+Note for Junction:
+Our team cannot join the venue until around 11.30 on Sunday, we will inform about where we are when we arrive here!

+For any questions you might have already, please contact @mietin on Telegram.

 ## 💃 DanceOff
 An app where every move counts!
 Elevate your dance game, challenge friends, and create your own signature moves in this dynamic and engaging app designed for the rhythm-driven generation.